The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Analysis Results

 \subsection{Stellar Population Modeling}

-Following the methodology outlined in \citet{Tacchella:2022b}, we utilize the SED fitting code \texttt{Prospector} \citep[v1.1.0;][]{Johnson:2021} to infer the stellar populations for the $N = 96$ objects that are part of our final spectroscopic sample.
-Fits are performed on the photometry described in Section~\ref{SectionTwoOne} assuming elliptical Kron apertures with \texttt{parameter = 2.5}, while the redshift is fixed at the spectroscopic redshift determined in Section~\ref{SectionTwoTwo}. \texttt{Prospector} uses a Bayesian inference framework and we choose to sample posterior distributions with the dynamic nested sampling code \texttt{dynesty} \citep[v1.2.3;][]{Speagle:2020}.
+Following the methodology outlined in \citet{Tacchella:2022b}, we utilize the SED fitting code \texttt{Prospector} \citep[v1.1.0;][]{Johnson:2021} to infer the stellar populations for the $N = 81$ objects that are part of our final spectroscopic sample.
+Fits are performed on the rescaled Kron small photometry described in Section~\ref{SectionTwoOne}, while the redshift is fixed at the spectroscopic redshift determined in Section~\ref{SectionTwoTwo}. \texttt{Prospector} uses a Bayesian inference framework and we choose to sample posterior distributions with the dynamic nested sampling code \texttt{dynesty} \citep[v1.2.3;][]{Speagle:2020}.

 We use the Flexible Stellar Population Synthesis code \citep[\texttt{FSPS};][]{Conroy:2009, Conroy:2010} via \texttt{python-FSPS} \citep{Foreman-Mackey:2014} with the Modules for Experiments in Stellar Astrophysics Isochrones and Stellar Tracks \citep[MIST;][]{Choi:2016, Dotter:2016}, which makes use of the Modules for Experiments in Stellar Astrophysics (MESA) stellar evolution package \citep{Paxton:2011, Paxton:2013, Paxton:2015, Paxton:2018}.
 We assume the MILES stellar spectral library \citep{Falcon-Barroso:2011, Vazdekis:2015} and adopt a \citet{Chabrier:2003} initial mass function (IMF).
 Absorption by the intergalactic medium (IGM) is modeled after \citet{Madau:1995}, where the overall scaling of the IGM attenuation curve is set to be a free parameter.
 Dust attenuation is modeled using a two-component dust attenuation model \citep{Charlot:2000} with a flexible attenuation curve where the slope is tied to the strength of the ultraviolet (UV) bump \citep{Kriek:2013}.
 Nebular emission (both from emission lines and continuum) is self-consistently modeled with the spectral synthesis code \texttt{Cloudy} \citep{Byler:2017}.